blro-ep/ITCNE23-SEM-I/project/README.md

 - Prioritize the tasks better and move them to the backlog if necessary.<br>
 - Better document the findings from the sprint (Keep / Drop / Try).<br>

 **3. Sprint / 05.07.2023**
 ![3.Sprint](images/sprint-3.png)

 **Keep**
-- The use of jinja templates in Cloud-Init has proven itself for reading the IP address when creating an instance.
-The template offers many exciting options.

 - AWS Well-Architected Framework was very helpful in challenging my knowledge and really understanding the details.<br>
 - Testing the deployment in a second region helped me to bring the documentation up to date.<br>
 - We have enough time to finish the project and concentrate on the testing and documentation.<br>
+- The use of jinja templates in Cloud-Init has proven itself for reading the IP address when creating an instance.
+The template offers many exciting options.<br>
+- Adding the DataSource via Grafana API removes this manual step and makes testing easier.<br>

 **Drop**
 - Troubleshooting the S3Bucket Issue took up a lot of time and is not fixed yet.

 **Try**
 - The visualizations take up a lot of time and constant updating, perhaps it would be possible to automate them..<br>
+- Consideration should be given to how the dashboard can be added via Grafana API to further automate the process.<br>

 **4. .
 Sprint / 12.07.2023**

 ## 04 Testing
 ![Testing](images/testing.png)

 | Description | Test Step | Expected Result | Status | Screen |